UW-Madison-DSI/pixi-docker-chtc/examples/hello_pytorch/htcondor/pixi-pack/README.md

 ```

 This will create an `environment.tar` archive with all of the packages required to create the Pixi environment.
-Once can use `pixi-pack unpack` to unpack the archive and create the environment locally on another machine.
+One can use `pixi-pack unpack` to unpack the archive and create the environment locally on another machine of the same target platform.

-In the event that the target machine does not have `pixi-pack` installed, `pix-pack` can create a self-extracting binary `environment.sh` with
+In the event that the target machine does not, and can't, have `pixi-pack` installed, `pixi-pack` can create a self-extracting binary `environment.sh` with

 ```
 pixi-pack pack --environment prod --platform linux-64 --create-executable pixi.toml